flamerged/things3-mcp/README.md

    - We use URL schemes as a workaround when creating TODOs with checklists
    - This may cause Things3 to briefly come to the foreground
    - Existing checklist items cannot be modified after creation
-2. **Project Deletion**: Projects cannot be deleted via AppleScript, only completed
+2. **Deleted Items Recovery**: Deleted items cannot be recovered via the API
 3. **Reminder Details**: Limited reminder information available through AppleScript
-4. **Tag Hierarchy**: Tag parent-child relationships are read-only
+4. **Tag Hierarchy**: Tag parent-child relationships are read-only (but tags can be created and deleted)
 5. **URL Scheme Limitations**:
    - When using URL schemes (for checklists), the newly created TODO's ID cannot be directly retrieved
    - The server performs a search to find the created TODO, which may fail if multiple TODOs have identical titles